 He graduated from New Technology High School in 2004 and moved to San Francisco, enrolling at City College of San Francisco (CCSF).
-Alex attended CCSF for four consecutive semesters, but at the conclusion of his time there, he remained ineligible to transfer to a four-year institution, and had not earned an associate’s degree or a technical certificate.
+Alex attended CCSF for four consecutive semesters, but at the conclusion of his time there, he remained ineligible to transfer to a four-year institution and had not earned an associate’s degree or a technical certificate.

 he says.
 At CCSF, it was difficult to meet with counselors—the wait time to see one was typically a month.

-Alex believes that counselors are best positioned to help students who know exactly what she or he wants.
-If a student wants to transfer to the University of California at Davis and major in animal biology, a counselor can help.
+Alex believes that counselors are best positioned to help students who know exactly what they want.
+If a student wants to transfer to the University of California, Davis and major in animal biology, a counselor can help.
 Or if a student wishes to pursue a career technical education (CTE) as a firefighter, a counselor can get them there.
 But most students are like Alex: they come to college in search of those answers.
 For these students, counselors are less instrumental.
 “I do not blame the counselors.
 I know the pressures that they are under.
 They have 10- or 15- minute appointments…you’re in, you’re out…you ask a couple questions and hopefully they are able to help you out,” says Alex.
 Because Alex believes that a 15-minute counseling session is grossly inefficient to help students like him find the right path, a well-publicized resource center that provides reference information about careers and their educational requirements, majors and the associated careers, and the CTE programs available at the individual community colleges across the state would be a better compass for students and ultimately help reduce the dropout rate.

-The California Community College system has nearly 3 million students, but according to a recent study tracking degree-seeking students between 2003 and 2009, less than one-third of all students completed.
+The California Community Colleges system has nearly 3 million students, but according to a study tracking degree-seeking students between 2003 and 2009, less than one-third of all students completed.
 “There are a lot of people who take one semester or two semesters, then they drop out.
 They don’t come back.
 If you do poorly for a couple of semesters, you’re going to probably leave.
 That’s really what happened to me.
 I did poorly for three semesters and that was enough for me to say, ‘hey you know what, maybe this is the time for me to move on’ and I backed out,” Alex said.
-In 2005 he withdrew from CCSF and enrolled in the Silver State Helicopter Academy in January 2006.
+In 2005, he withdrew from CCSF and enrolled in the Silver State Helicopter Academy in January 2006.